 While property price rises aren’t hitting their pre-Brexit highs, there is confidence in the market as it begins to pick up the pace.
 Whether Brexit was the reason for the perceived slowdown or prices simply hit a natural plateau after such impressive gains is still open to debate.

 No matter where you’re located in the UK, the appetite to buy is on the rise.
-With a conclusion to Brexit finally on the horizon, many people are deciding to sell and buy now in order to secure their long-term property status.

 There is never a bad time to sell, but taking advantage of the perceived appetite from buyers means that now might just be the ideal time to sell your home.